theNewDynamic/oregonsadventurecoast.com/content/calendar.md

   title: Oregon Coast Trips - Calendar of Events | Oregon's Adventure Coast

 ---
 There’s something special about Oregon’s Adventure Coast that you won’t find anywhere else.
 We are a community with unique character tied together by a beautiful bay; Coos Bay.
-Coos Bay, North Bend and Charleston offer an events calendar full of spirit and adventure.
+Coos Bay, North Bend and Charleston offer a calendar full of spirit and adventure.

 ## Find the Right Special Activity During Your Vacation to the Oregon Coast